Go to the

 Go to

-All About Tej
+All About T'ej

-time cover for 1876 Welcome to my Homepage at the University of Pittsburgh, where I'm the news adviser to the daily student newspaper, The Pitt News, and where I teach journalism classes in the English Department and coordinate the department's journalism program.
+Welcome to my homepage at the University of Pittsburgh, where I was the news adviser to the daily student newspaper, The Pitt News, for 25 years, until my retirement in December 2022, and where I teach journalism classes in the English Department.
+I'm also "retired" as the book review editor for Film Criticism, a scholarly film journal published by my undergraduate alma mater, Allegheny College in Meadville, Pa.

 I have a large collection of works - in English and 35 foreign languages - by Gore Vidal, the American novelist/essayist/playwright.
-The Gore Vidal Index I've created will tell you all about the author and every book by and about him, including the novels he published under various pseudonyms, such as A Star's Progress by "Katherine Everard," pictured here at right, and Everard HB Messiah PB Thieves Fall Out by "Cameron Kay," as well as his commonly known "Edgar Box" mystery novels.
+The Gore Vidal Index I've created will tell you all about the author and every book by and about him, including the novels he published under various pseudonyms, such as A Star's Progress by "Katherine Everard," pictured here at right, and Everard HB Thieves Fall Out by "Cameron Kay," as well as his commonly known "Edgar Box" mystery novels.
 One part of the Index allows you to take a Gore Vidal IQ Quiz to test your knowledge of the writer's life and work.
 I also have a list of Vidal's books in translation that's part of The Gore Vidal Index.
 That's where you'll also find a long interview with Gore Vidal that I conducted in 1991 when he was in Pittsburgh making a movie.
 We talked about politics and literature, his two favorite subjects.
 Another link on the Index allows you to see covers from more than 200 of his books published in translation.
 Or you can read about the Gores and the Vidals in politics, which is, you might say, the family business.
 Vidal's views on the World Trade Center attack have been very controversial, so I put together a full link on those views.
 And of course, there are those famous debates between Vidal and William F. Buckley on live TV during the 1968 Democratic national convention in Chicago.
+Messiah PB

 For the Pittsburgh Post-Gazette, I've written reviews of Palimpsest, Vidal's 1995 memoir; The Smithsonian Institution, his 1998 novel; The Essential Gore Vidal, a selection of his writings from the past 50 years; Fred Kaplan's biography, Gore Vidal; and the last novel in Vidal's American Chronicles, The Golden Age.
 All of these reviews are collected in The Gore Vidal Index, which also contains links to other Vidal sites on the web.